Datadog Inc. (DDOG) Shares Down Despite Recent Market Volatility

-Datadog Inc. (NASDAQ: DDOG)’s stock price has decreased by -0.52 compared to its previous closing price of 76.98.
-Despite this, the company has seen a loss of -1.31% in its stock price over the last five trading days.
+Datadog Inc. (NASDAQ: DDOG)’s stock price has decreased by -2.88 compared to its previous closing price of 71.98.
+However, the company has experienced a -5.65% decline in its stock price over the last five trading sessions.
 Barron’s reported on 02/16/23 that Datadog Earnings Beat Expectations.
 Why the Stock Is Falling.

 Is It Worth Investing in Datadog Inc. (NASDAQ: DDOG) Right Now?